volodymyrhudyma/blog/content/blog/2020-05-17-template-literals-in-javascript.md

 ---
 title: Template literals in JavaScript
+teaser: Template literals are string literals which allow to embed an expression.
+It is possible to use string interpolation and multi-line string features with them.
+In JavaScript, there are 3 ways of defining a string...
 date: 2020-05-17T16:00:02.738Z
 ---
 Template literals are string literals which allow to embed an expression.
 It is possible to use string interpolation and multi-line string features with them.